mikaeldui/riot-games-dotnet-client/README.md

 It features a purpose-built Open API client generator and is written with Vanilla C#.

+## Download

+You can find the latest alpha releases under [here on GitHub](https://github.com/mikaeldui/riot-games-dotnet-client/releases).
+It'll soon be available on NuGet.

 ## Examples

 ### Getting League of Legends masteries